Origin of the Word 'Picnic'?

 Upon receiving many inquiries about this chain letter, they contacted the Smithsonian Institution.
 Dr. Alonzo Smith, a research fellow in African-American Studies at the Smithsonian, replied with a detailed debunking, including the following comments:

 To attempt to tie lynchings to family outings, where food was served, is to misunderstand the real nature of these events.
 Rather, they were outbreaks of mass white hysteria, and attempts by groups of Whites to terrorize and brutalize the entire Black communities where they occurred.
 Often, they were motivated by alleged acts of violence by Blacks against Whites, alleged disrespect and other breaches of Southern racial "etiquette," and on many occasions, victims were chosen at random.
 Although women and children were frequently present, it is more accurate to view these events as collective psychotic behavior, rather than family outings.
-(Take Our Word for It, 15 March 1999)
+(Dr. Alonzo Smith in Take Our Word for It, 15 March 1999)

 The lynching of African Americans by whites is an undeniable horror, but to forward what was probably someone's feeble attempt at humor as though it were real only serves to diminish the seriousness of the matter.
-This email does, literally, make a joke out of the lynchings of African Americans.
-If you receive it, better to educate the sender than allow this hoax to continue unchecked.

 Carla Homan is a writer based in Washington, D.C.